wlangera/gcube-bcubed-hack/paper.md

 ## Code architecture
 General code architecture of the package was proposed following preparation of the hackathon by the first author.
+The provided pseudocode and ideas for implementation are provided in [Appendix 1](#appendix1).
+It is very similar to the developed and functional code described further in the results.

 As indicated in the introduction, the simulation framework and thus the R package can be divided into three consecutive processes related to different variables that depend on *species*, *observation*, *space* and *time*.

 1. occurrence process